Temple Anshe Amunim (Pittsfield, Massachusetts): Architecture

 The 280-seat sanctuary is topped by a circular dome which affords a view of the sky.
 The Ark was sculpted by Emanuel Milstein.
 Other facilities include a chapel, library, and ten classrooms.
 Among the interior decorations are several boldly colored oil paintings by American painter Mark Milloff, which he donated in memory of his mother.

 The Journal of Israeli Architecture cited the temple building as "one of the eight synagogues of the world".
-The design won two awards from the American Institute of Architecture in 1964.
-The design was covered in three books: New England Worships: 100 Drawings of Churches and Temples with Accompanying Text by John Wedda (Random House, 1965), The Structure of Praise – A Design Study: Architecture for religion in New England from the 17th century to the present by Arthur B. Mazmanian (Beacon Press, 1970), and America's Religious Treasures by Marion Vuilleumier (Harper & Row, 1976).
+The design won two awards from the American Institute of Architecture in 1964 and has featured in several books.

 Programming

 The temple's Hebrew Ladies Benevolent Society was established in 1882; it would later become the Women for Reform Judaism.
 The temple's Men's Club was established in 1932.

 In 1887, the temple's Sunday School program was developed; it would evolve into the modern-day Religious School program.
 Anshe Amunim also operates a Youth Group for teens in eighth through twelfth grade.

 Anshe Amunim hosts the annual Hilda Vallin Feigenbaum Lecture Series, established in 1967 by Dr. Armand Feigenbaum and Dr. Donald Feigenbaum in honor of their mother.
 This lecture has featured prominent speakers such as author Isaac Bashevis Singer, politicians Barney Frank, Julian Bond, and Howard Dean, and journalists Sander Vanocur and Bernard Kalb.
 After Donald Feigenbaum died in March 2013, the Feigenbaum Foundation created a $1 million endowment to keep the lecture series going in perpetuity.
 At the same time, the Foundation gifted a second $1 million endowment to contribute to the salary of the temple's rabbi.

 Since the 1960s, Anshe Amunim has maintained an interfaith dialogue with the Church on the Hill, a United Church of Christ congregation in neighboring Lenox.
 Rabbis and priests have spoken at each other's pulpits and joined each other on missions to Israel.
 In 2013, when Thanksgiving and the first day of Hanukkah fell on the same secular date, the church invited Rabbi Joshua Breindel of Anshe Amunim to light the Hanukkah menorah at the church's Thanksgiving dinner.
 Rabbi David Weiner of Congregation Knesset Israel of Pittsfield also participated.
 On Martin Luther King Jr. Day, January 15, 2016, Breindel and Pastor Sheila Sholes-Ross of the First Baptist Church of Pittsfield conducted a joint worship service.